Erma-T/30daysFrontEndBasic/Day 5 Login and Register Page/README.md

-<h1> Day 5 - Login and Register Page</h1>
+<h1> Day 5 - Login | Register Page</h1>

 Difficulty - Easy :star:

-This is a basic Login and Register page with switch built with HTML, CSS, and JavaScript.
+This is a basic Login | Register page with switch built with HTML, CSS, and JavaScript.

 <h3>Features</h3>
  - Displays a login page with a prompt to accept username and password from user